background

 Recommend to us

 We are always on the lookout for great non-fiction articles published in languages other than English that we can summarise for our Dispatches or translate in full for the magazine.
-These are pieces that get behind the headlines and which relate closely to the place where they have been written.
+These are pieces that get behind the headlines and relate closely to the place where they were written.

 We’re open to recommendations from all over the world, from any language, from any kind of publication – online, in print or in other formats – and you don’t have to be a journalist to recommend to us.
 Just send us what you have found interesting or important.
 We’ll do the rest.

-For pieces we might translate in full for the magazine, we’re interested in local reportage, long-form journalism, first-person narratives or memoirs of 2,000-6,000 words, but also excerpts from non-fiction books not yet translated into English.
+For pieces we might translate in full for the magazine, we’re interested in local reportage, long-form journalism, and first-person narratives of 2,000-6,000 words, as well as excerpts from non-fiction books not yet translated into English.

 Work with us

-We aim to ensure that contributors to Translator are paid fairly, whether they are translators or writers, photographers or artists.
+We aim to ensure that contributors to Translator are paid fairly, whether they are translators, writers, photographers, or artists.
 If you are not (yet) a professional writer or translator, there may still be opportunities for us to work together – read on.

 Translate for us

-Our rates for professional translators are 14 pence per word for the first 3,000 words, or an agreed fixed fee for a longer text.
+Our rates for experienced professional translators are 14 pence per word for the first 3,000 words, and a sliding scale after that.

 Write for us

-We commission a photo essay for each paper edition of Translator: across three spreads with two pages either side.
+We commission a photo essay for each paper edition of Translator.
 We’re looking for photographs that explore a social phenomenon or tell a human story, taken by local photographers outside the Anglosphere, ideally with a close personal familiarity to the phenomenon or story their photographs describe.
-We’ll pair you with an editor/writer to ensure suitable text to accompany your photographs.
+We’ll pair you with our culture editor to ensure suitable text to accompany your photographs.
 We pay £300-500.